adamdjbrett/doctrineofdiscovery.org/_posts/2021-05-27-two-kinds-being-doctrine-discovery.md

 * Lies My Teacher Told Me by James Loewen
 * A Violent Evangelism by Luis N. Rivera
 * Bury My Heart At Wounded Knee by Dee Brown

+## Cite this item
+Robert Franics, "Two Kinds of Beings: The Doctrine of Discovery And Its Implications for Yesterday and Today," Archived from Manataka American Indian Council, first posted 13 December 2003.
+Archived 27 May 2021.